TyckoLab/CloudASM/README.md

 | gm12878 | gs://encode-wgbs/gm12878/ENCFF798RSS.fastq.gz | L01 | R1 | gm12878_L01.R1.fastq |
 | gm12878 | gs://encode-wgbs/gm12878/ENCFF851HAT.fastq.gz | L02 | R2 | gm12878_L02.R2.fastq |

+Do not change the titles of the columns of this CSV file.

 ## Re-run failed jobs

+If you use preemptive machines, they may be taken back by GCP before the job ends.
+If this is the case

 ```
 JOB="variant_call_rerun"